 This post may contain affiliate links.
 Please read my disclosure policy.

 Now, I enjoy roasting a whole chicken as much as anyone, on a cold winter weekend when I have the time to devote to a more involved meal.
-But on a daily basis – I am usually looking for something I can pull off in a very short time, with a minimum of preparation.
+But on a daily basis, I am usually looking for something I can pull off in a very short time with minimum preparation.
 I know, I know – boneless skinless chicken breasts have a pretty bad rap in some quarters, but they sure do come in handy when you’re in a hurry.
 At the very least, we can make sure they taste really good.

 Dijon Mushroom Chicken